telerik/blazor-docs/knowledge-base/date-input-picker-datetimeoffset.md

 When the `Value` is of type `DateTimeOffset` the Telerik components will use its `.DateTime` field, which matches to the local time, just like with a "simple" `DateTime` object.

+For the DatePicker component, see the [Notes](#notes) below

->caption Sample of how the Telerik Date and Time inputs work with a DateTimeOffset
+>caption Sample of how the Telerik Date-Time inputs work with a DateTimeOffset

 ````CSHTML
 @if(TheValue != null)